 What Is a Housing Bubble, and Are We in One?

-Home prices in Canada have climbed significantly in the past few years, leaving many speculating that we’re experiencing a housing bubble that will burst anytime.
 Housing bubbles typically occur when home prices increase significantly and become unsustainable over the long term.
-If this sounds familiar, you may live in a market like Toronto, where the UBS Global Real Estate Bubble Index ranks 5th and an elevated risk on their bubble score list for 2024 or Vancouver, which has fallen to 10th on the list and a moderate risk.
+If this sounds familiar, you may live in a market such as Toronto, where the UBS Global Real Estate Bubble Index fell from 5th to 8th, or in Vancouver, which fell from 10th to 12th and is now a moderate risk for a significant price correction.

 Key Takeaways